build-trust/ockam-documentation/reference/command/secure-channels.md

 The HTTP requests from curl, enter the inlet on `a`, travel to the orchestrator project node and are relayed back to `b` via it's forwarding relay to reach the outlet and onward to the Python-based web service.
 Responses take the same return route back to curl.

-The TCP Inlet/Outlet work for a large number of TCP based protocols like HTTP.
+The TCP Inlet/Outlet works for a large number of TCP based protocols like HTTP.
 It is also simple to implement portals for other transport protocols.
 There is a growing base of Ockam Portal Add-Ons in our [<mark style="color:blue;">GitHub Repository</mark>](https://github.com/build-trust/ockam).

 ## Mutual Authorization